iomete/iom-docs/docs/spark-sql/queries/like-predicate.md

 ---
 title: LIKE Predicate
-description: A LIKE predicate is used to search for a specific pattern
+description: The "LIKE" predicate is employed to search for a particular pattern, offering a flexible and powerful means to filter data based on specified criteria.
 last_update:
   date: 10/04/2022
   author: Vugar Dadalov